yuzakki/ecocart-ecommerce-mern/README.md

 - **You have Node.js installed (v18 or higher)**

-- **Create a .env file in the root directory and add the necessary variable from .env.example in client and server**
+- **Create a .env file in the root directory and add the necessary variable in .env.example in both client and server**

 ### Run locally